kovasap/market_trading_game/design.md

 ## Setting up

-The improvements and people decks are shuffled, and 6 and 4 cards respectively are flipped up next to them as options for players to buy as the game progresses.
+The improvements deck is shuffled, and 10 cards are flipped up next to them as options for players to buy as the game progresses.
 These cards are refreshed as they are bought.

 Then each player takes an agricola-style random game board with a grid of different terrain types.
 For example: